hhyyy9/NZDriverBot/README.md

 ![NZ Driver Bot Demo](demo.png)

-I saw there is a web version which will cost 18 NZD per week, So I made this.
+I saw there is a web version which will cost 18 NZD per week, that's why I made this.
 This is a bot designed to automate the process of booking practical driver license tests in New Zealand.
 The bot is built using C# WFP and utilizes Selenium for web automation.

 ## Features